Impact of in situ nuclear networks and atomic opacities on neutron star merger ejecta dynamics, nucleosynthesis, and kilonovae: Results

-The central panel of Fig.~\ref{fig:light_curves_OP} compares simulations using gray (\texttt{GK} and \texttt{GKPl}) and multi-group (\texttt{Nd300}) opacities based on neodymium atomic calculations.
+The central panel of Fig.~\ref{fig:light_curves_OP} compares simulations using gray (\texttt{GK} and \texttt{GKPl}) and multigroup (\texttt{Nd300}) opacities based on neodymium atomic calculations.
 As expected, the Rosseland mean opacity performs better in the light-curve calculations at early times, when the ejecta is still optically thick.
 At later times, the Planck opacity provides a better approximation for the kilonova emission, especially in the higher-frequency bands.
-The two gray approximations bracket the actual effective opacity, and therefore generally bracket the multi-group light curves across all filters over most of the evolution.
+The two gray approximations bracket the actual effective opacity, and therefore generally bracket the multigroup light curves across all filters over most of the evolution.
 In particular, the Planck mean misses the early blue/UV peak at $t\sim0.1$~days, whereas the Rosseland opacity predicts too bright and delayed magnitude peaks, especially in the higher-frequency filters.
+The peak bolometric luminosity is consequently enhanced and delayed by the \texttt{LANL-R} model (see Table~\ref{tab:knecnn_runs}).
 At late times ($t \gtrsim 10$~days), the Planck opacity performs worse again because of the delayed recession of the photosphere in a more opaque material (see Fig.~\ref{fig:photosphere}).
 This effect dominates over the direct suppression of the emergent flux (\eg\ Eqs.~\eqref{eq:flux_eq}~and~\eqref{eq:lum_eq_ross}), leading to an inversion of the hierarchy of the models in the red filter at $t \gtrsim 5$~days.

-The right panel of Fig.~\ref{fig:light_curves_OP} shows that J[22] reproduces multi-group results based on neodymium data more accurately than our gray, atomic-physics-based models.
+The right panel of Fig.~\ref{fig:light_curves_OP} shows that J[22] reproduces multigroup results based on neodymium data more accurately than our gray, atomic-physics-based models.
 This result highlights the necessity of employing frequency-dependent transport when using detailed atomic opacities, as compressing the information from line-resolved calculations into effective gray averages can be misleading to the point of being outperformed by analytical fitting models.